 Many people consider woodturning as a form of art.
 The workpiece’s spinning action and emerging long curls can also be therapeutic.
 A lathe, used for this craft, can also be used for cutting wood.

 If it is the only option you have to cut lumber, you can place the piece of wood on the lathe and thin it out.
 Thin out the area where you need to cut with a turning tool.
 Continue to do this until the area is thin enough to break.

 Wood lathes are used to create complex patterns outside a piece of wood, so you can use techniques such as threading, reducing, and cutting.

 A good old fashioned axe is one of the closest tools that can chop wood.
 Axes can create a precise cut in good hands; even a newbie will find using an axe easy.

 Most axes work well for generalized chopping.
-Some battle axes and tomahawks may be used for chopping, but it is not ideal.
-Felling a tree is not easy and make sure to have an understanding before you give it a go.
+Some battle axes and tomahawks may be used for chopping, but they are not ideal.
+Felling a tree is not easy, so make sure to have an understanding before you give it a go.